-Prostitution was decriminalized in New Zealand in 2003 with the Prostitution Reform Act 2003.
+Prostitution was decriminalised in New Zealand in 2003 with the Prostitution Reform Act 2003.

-The main aims of the legislation were the protection of sex workers from exploitation, the promotion of the health and safety of the workers and the elimination of the prostitution of people under the age of 18.
+There are three main aims of the legislation.
+Firstly, to protect the workers from exploitation.
+Secondly, to promote the health and safety of the workers.
+Finally, to eliminate the prostitution of people under the age of 18.

 Under the legislation, operators of brothels must hold a certificate of operation.
-Advertising of brothels is banned except in the print media.
+Brothels cannot advertse except in the print media.
 Street prostitution is legal.
 Soliciting and living off the earning of prostitution were decriminalised.
-It is illegal for persons on temporary visas (eg student, work, torist) to enage in sex work.
+It is illegal for persons on temporary visas (eg student, work, tourist) to enage in sex work.

 Local governments have the authority to develop by-laws for zoning as to the location of brothels and street prostitution, but cannot prohibit either.

 In 2005, the Justice Department published a report entitled The Sex Industry in New Zealand: A Literature Review

 In 2008, the Justice Department published its Report of the Prostitution Law Review Committee on the Operation of the Prostitution Reform Act.
 There has been no further review.

 A report by Melissa Farley in response to the Justice Department report highlights problems with the legislation – that decriminalisation has not improved safety.